v-Pranshu/Truss-Solver---Latest/README.md

  3. Type 'make' to compile the program
  4. Type './SolveTruss' to run the program

- ## Additional features of post-processing and a better way of giving inputs will be added soon
+ ## Additional features of post-processing will be added soon

+ ## Updates
+ -> You can now give inputs to the solver through a .geo file, that will be generated through GMSH software.
+This means you can basically draw the geometry in GMSH by       placing points to represent joints, and lines that will represent the members.